fabtdt/CSS_ArtificialIntelligence/README.md

 *df.ai <- df.ai[,c(2,6,9)] # keeping only useful column* <br>
 and uncomment the line 141: *#df.ai <- df.ai[,c(1,5,8)] # keeping only useful column*

- The file AI.html is a html knit of the previous file and it represent the complete and final version of the work.
- **In order to be displayed this file need to be downladed.**

  The file df.ai.csv is the dataset in csv format created at the beginning and it is the one from which the tweet are taken the analysis in the work.